-During the years ended December 31, 2018 and 2017, the Foundation held Real Estate Foundation funds in an account at a bank where the President of the Community Foundation board is an executive.
-During the years ended December 31, 2018 and 2017, donations were received from board members.
-In addition, and \$2,652 and \$330 of internet and marketing services were purchased from companies owned by board members.
+During the years ended December 31, 2019 and 2018, the Foundation held Real Estate Foundation funds in an account at a bank where the President of the Community Foundation board was an executive.
+In December 2019, that board member became the executive director of the San Luis Obispo County Housing Trust Fund, and as such, the mission-related investments to that organization are now considered related party transactions.
+During the years ended December 31, 2019 and 2018, donations were received from board members.
+In addition, and \$3,905 and \$2,652 of internet and marketing services were purchased from companies owned by board members.